India's Godfrey Phillips says not violating country's foreign investment rules

-NEW DELHI, March 11 (Reuters) - Indian cigarette manufacturer Godfrey Phillips on Monday said it was in compliance with the country’s foreign direct investment (FDI) rules, following a Reuters article that alleged it circumvented the laws.
+NEW DELHI (Reuters) - Indian cigarette manufacturer Godfrey Phillips on Monday said it was in compliance with the country’s foreign direct investment (FDI) rules, following a Reuters article that alleged it circumvented the laws.

 Philip Morris has for years paid manufacturing costs to Godfrey Phillips to make its Marlboro cigarettes, circumventing a nine-year-old government ban on foreign direct investment in the industry, Reuters reported last week based on a review of dozens of internal company documents, which were dated between May 2009 and January 2018. (reut.rs/2NIlHD8)